Home Compare CELH vs MRVL

 Celsius Holdings vs Marvell Technology: Which Stock Looks Stronger in 2026?

-Marvell Technology holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Marvell Technology holds the cleaner structural position, with the lead spread across growth and profitability.
 Celsius still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Marvell Technology is in better shape — its trend is intact while Celsius's trend has broken down.
 That puts structure and market broadly in agreement — Marvell Technology's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.